 Of all my discoveries in researching this handbook, none has been more surprising to me than the central place of the service shoe in the CCC wardrobe.
 As a park ranger, I routinely wear modern duty, work, and logging boots of every description.
 Prior to undertaking this project, I simply assumed without evidence that the footwear of the CCC was somewhat similar to these modern work boots.

 This is not the case.
 Whether they were planting trees, building dams, checking soil erosion, constructing park cabins, or jackhammering roads out of western hardrock, the CCC boys did the bulk of their manual field work in service shoes which more closely resembled a modern leather dress shoe than a work boot.

-Below are images of service-style shoes in active service with the CCC as work wear.
-While many of these shoes are no doubt true russet leather US Army issue, it seems probable that the Quartermaster Corps also accepted brown or black boots made to civilian patterns, so long as they corresponded generally to the service shoe construction and style.
+Below are images of surviving service and garrison shoes with CCC contract marks, and also of service-style shoes worn by enrollees in the field as work wear.
+While many of these shoes were no doubt true russet leather US Army issue, it seems probable that during the mobilization years of 1933-1934 the Quartermaster Corps would also have accepted brown or black boots made to civilian patterns, so long as they corresponded generally to the service shoe construction and style.

-A fine service shoe portrait.
-Clearly seen are round toe box of the Muson last, toe cap,and pocket counter.
+Service shoes in the field with the CCC.
+Clearly seen in this fine portrait are round toe box of the Muson last, toe cap, and pocket counter.
 Enrollees in Camp F-167, Salmon National Forest, Idaho ready to transplant beaver from a ranch to forest watershed, circa 1938.
 Source: Wikimedia commons.

 Service shoe unlaced at the upper holes, with white socks.
 Beltsville, Maryland, November 1935.
 Source: Carl Mydens photograph, Farm Security Administration.